 • Working with donors and prospects: Ability to identify, cultivate, and solicit donors and prospects and build relationships with key constituents connected with the university.
 Ability to initiate gift planning conversations and build relationships with volunteers.

-• Professionalism and Citizenship: Ability to establish collaborative working relationships with fundraising colleagues and support staff and maintain professionalism when working with others.
-Strong sense of donor-driven customer service.
+• Professionalism and citizenship: Ability to establish collaborative working relationships with fundraising colleagues and support staff and maintain professionalism when working with others.

 • Commitment to promoting and enhancing diversity, equity, and inclusion.